William Edward Sanders: HMS Prize

 After 20 minutes of shelling, Prize appeared to the Germans to be sinking.
 The U-boat approached her port quarter, whereupon Sanders ordered the White Ensign hoisted and Prize opened fire.
-Within a few minutes the submarine had received severe damage to her conning tower, with several crew members blown into the water.
+Within a few minutes the submarine had received severe damage to her conning tower (pictured), with several crew members blown into the water.
 After moving away, the U-boat disappeared from sight in mist, and was believed by the crew of Prize to have been sunk.
 The panic party, still in its boat, collected three survivors, including the captain of the U-boat, and brought them back to Prize.
 The damage to the ship was serious, and the German prisoners assisted in repairs as it made for the Irish coast and received a tow as it approached Kinsale.
 In the meantime, U-93 managed to struggle back to the island of Sylt, near the German coast, nine days later.